 Always look to invest your budget in the fabric of the building.
 The fabric-first approach can have a knock-on effect regarding how much you spend on other aspects of your build.

-Opting for a highly energy-efficient and airtight build method, like SIPs or a closed-panel kit, can save you further on materials such as insulation, and potentially on the equipment required for your heating system.
+Opting for a highly energy-efficient and airtight build method, like Structural Insulated Panels or a closed-panel kit, can save you further on materials such as insulation, and potentially on the equipment required for your heating system.
 What’s more, the more heat your home retains, the less you have to pay in heating it.

 6. DIY What You Can to Keep Costs Down